UF-UAV/MiningMitiGator/README.md

 # How to Contribute:
-Rule 1: Main is protected, do not attempt to push to main Rule 2: Work on a feature branch that you own
+- Rule 1: Main is protected, do not attempt to push to main
+- Rule 2: Work on a feature branch that you own
-Rule 3: Name your feature branch by the subproject you are working on.
-Names that are acceptable are:
+- Rule 3: Name your feature branch by the subproject prefix you are working on, such as "unreal/, mapgen/, CV/, differencing/, or browser/":
   - unreal/my-Branch-Which-Accomplishes-Something-In-The-Drone-Sim
   - mapgen/branch-That-Contributes-To-Map-Stitching
   - CV/branch-That-Contributes-To-Dirt-Pile-Detection
   - differencing/branch-That-Contributes-To-Map-Comparison-And-Missing-Tree-Detection
   - browser/branch-That-Contributes-To-Full-stack-WebApp